 When you dine at Cyn Shea’s or book a catering, you are supporting men and women who are gaining ‘hands-on’ experience in our kitchen while they establish a foundation to overcome financial, emotional, and spiritual obstacles.

 There is NOTHING that compares to when His Spirit speaks directly to mine.
 I long to be in His presence constantly.
 I certainly could not have planned or imagined that a last minute business trip to Wisconsin would lead to three separate trips to Nashville and in turn reveal a completely new direction for a 22-year old company.

 Setting the Stage

-It began while on a road trip to Wisconsin; As I traveled through Nashville, I caught a live interview between a K-Love DJ and a missionary who had recently returned home to Columbia, TN from Turkey, having served there as a missionary for 15 years.
+It began while on a road trip to Wisconsin; As I traveled through Nashville, I caught a live interview between a K-Love DJ and a missionary who had recently returned home to Columbia, TN from Turkey, having served for 15 years.

 You see, I have trouble memorizing one verse, let alone a whole book of the Bible!
-That fired me up!!!
-I was simply in awe.
+I was fired up!!!
+Just simply in awe.
 The subsequent conversation I had with Jesus as I continued to drive towards Wisconsin kept me focused and I couldn’t help but feel that He was revealing Himself in unimaginable ways.